Skip to content

 jobs/ # Job execution history

-evolution/ # Evolution queue, learnings, gaps, actions (JSON)
+evolution/ # Evolution queue, learnings, gaps, actions (created on demand)

-serendipity/ # Pending serendipity findings (JSON + patches)
+serendipity/ # Pending serendipity findings (created on demand)

 processed/ # Triaged findings (promoted or dismissed)